Cybercrimes are on a constant rise around the world, and the latest cybersecurity statistics confirm this trend.

-Remote employees adjusted quickly, but several internet security statistics confirmed that organizations didn’t have enough time to deploy stronger network security solutions to protect their network systems.
+Remote employees adjusted quickly, but organizations didn’t have enough time to deploy stronger network security solutions to protect their network systems.
 This raised worries from legal and compliance leaders.

 4. Hackers attack every 39 seconds, which is a total of 2,244 times daily on average.

-Even if the tactic used is simple scripts, cybersecurity threats don’t have to be sophisticated to incur damage, especially if these uncontrollable attacks happen every 39 seconds.
+Even if the tactic used is simple scripts, statistics on cybersecurity indicate that threats don’t have to be sophisticated to incur damage, especially if these uncontrollable attacks happen every 39 seconds.